NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

     #SBATCH --array=1-10

-The next lines specify the job name, the  output filename, and the directory the input and output are stored:
+The next lines specify the job name, the  output filename, and the directory the input and output are stored.
+The most reliable method is to always specify the full path (see also :ref:`ref-qnojobfile`):

 ::